Teeth Veneers Vs Teeth Whitening

 Your teeth play a significant role in the appearance of your smile.
 Teeth are naturally a bright white color.
 However, there are many factors that can cause them to become dull and discolored, including what you eat and drink, smoking and other tobacco products, and even aging.
 When your teeth become dull and discolored, the quality of your smile suffers significantly.
 Fortunately, your bright white smile can be restored.
-At David R. Moyer Cosmetic & Family Dentistry, we can improve your smile with veneers or teeth whitening.
+At David R. Moyer, DDS, we can improve your smile with veneers or teeth whitening.

 What are Veneers?

 Veneers are a cosmetic restoration that can be used to eliminate the appearance of many different dental flaws, including discoloration.
 They are thin, shell-like restorations that are made from porcelain.
 Made from impressions of your mouth, they are designed to be bonded to the front surfaces of your teeth, effectively covering over and eliminating flaws.

 Teeth whitening is a treatment specifically designed to eliminate stains from your teeth.
 There are two ways in which this can be done, either in the office or in the comfort of your own home.
 The treatment involves the use of a specially formulated gel that is applied to the surfaces of your teeth.
 As the active ingredient in the gel breaks down, it forms small oxygen bubbles that enter into your enamel to bleach away stains.

 Which Option is Right for Me?